garden-io/garden/docs/reference/commands.md

-   garden self-update          # update to the latest Garden CLI version garden self-update edge     # switch to the latest edge build (which is created anytime a PR is merged) garden self-update 0.12.24  # switch to the 0.12.24 version of the CLI garden self-update --force  # re-install even if the same version is detected garden self-update --install-dir ~/garden  # install to ~/garden instead of detecting the directory
+   garden self-update          # update to the latest Garden CLI version garden self-update edge     # switch to the latest edge build (which is created anytime a PR is merged) garden self-update 0.12.24  # switch to the 0.12.24 version of the CLI garden self-update --version-scope minor  # install the latest minor version greater than the current one garden self-update --force  # re-install even if the same version is detected garden self-update --install-dir ~/garden  # install to ~/garden instead of detecting the directory